To ensure that everything we do has a focus on helping students to meet and exceed their potential; academically, socially and emotionally.

 In Year 9,

-At GCSE, students study the Edexcel History Syllabus topics include: Medicine through time, Weimar and Nazi Germany, Elizabethan England, and Superpower Relations and the Cold War.
+At GCSE, students study the Edexcel History Syllabus topics include: Medicine through time, Weimar and Nazi Germany, Elizabethan England, and American West.

 Geography will inspire our learners to become global citizens, by exploring their place in the world, their values and responsibilities to other people and the environment.